 Sorting Out Screw Sizes

 Compared to other materials and fasteners, screw sizes are a breeze to figure out.
 Their gauge refers to shank diameter in a range from 0 (the smallest) to 24 (the largest).
 Gauge increases by .013", or about 1⁄64 ", in each increment.
 Screw lengths begin at 1⁄4 " and reach 4" or longer, though you'll probably stay in the middle range in your home woodworking.

 To cover all possible applications, each length comes in three or more diameters.
 As a rule, the smaller the gauge of the screw, the thinner the wood you should use it in.

 Head Styles You Can Drive Home

 Different screw-head styles suit a divergence of woodworking needs and requirements.
-(See drawings shown on the opening page of this section.)
+(See drawings above.)

 Choose flathead screws for general assembly, where you will countersink or counterbore the screw before covering with putty or plugs.
 When a flush surface isn't important, or when you want a decorative effect, roundhead screws fill the bill.

 You use ovalhead screws primarily to install hardware, such as cabinet hinges, because their shape matches the machined hole snugly.

 Besides differing head styles, screws also come in choices of drive slots to match your tools (again, refer to the drawings on the opening page of this section).